marek-hanzal/pipi/README.md

 ## Intro

-PiPi is a trading system which takes quite different apprach.
-Base idea is to describe strategy using simple custom language, so it behaves all the time same way and is portable and then run strategy to see the results.
+**PiPi** is a **_trading system_** which takes quite _different_ approach.
+Base idea is to _describe_ a strategy using simple custom language, so it behaves all the time same way and is portable and then run strategy to see the results.

-It may be used only as buy/sell indicator using your own rules, or fully-fledged trading system with active backtesting (using TradingView's Strategy Tester).
+It may be used _only_ as buy/sell indicator using your own rules, or fully-fledged trading system with active backtesting (using TradingView's Strategy Tester).

 The name - don't ask me, _even I don't know_ - it's just short and **I like it**.